• Get Started

 Chris Froome showing us how it’s done!

 Ah, the supertuck.
-You’ve seen the pros do it, and you’ve probably been advised against doing it yourself.
+You’ve seen the pros do it (before it was outlawed by the UCI), and you’ve probably been advised against doing it yourself.

-But here’s the fun part–you can supertuck in Zwift, danger-free!
+The good news is, you can supertuck in Zwift, risk-free!
 Here’s how it works.

 Getting Into a Zwift Supertuck

-To supertuck in Zwift three conditions must be met:
+To supertuck in Zwift four conditions must be met:

 1. You must be traveling at least ~36MPH (~58km/hr)

-2. The decline must be at least 3%
+2. The gradient’s decline must be at least -3%

 3. Your power output must be below 11 watts